Consumer medicine information

 Consumer medicine information (CMI) leaflet

-Please read this leaflet carefully before you start using Aspalgin.
+Please read this leaflet carefully before you start using Aspalgin Soluble tablets.

 ASPALGIN contains the active ingredient aspirin and codeine phosphate hemihydrate.
 ASPALGIN is used for the temporary relief of acute moderate pain, inflammation and fever.

 For more information, see Section 1.
-Why am I using ASPALGIN? in the full CMI.
+Why am I taking ASPALGIN? in the full CMI.

-2. What should I know before I use ASPALGIN?
+2. What should I know before I take ASPALGIN?

-Do not use if you have ever had an allergic reaction to aspirin and codeine phosphate hemihydrate or any of the ingredients listed at the end of the CMI.
+Do not take if you have ever had an allergic reaction to aspirin and codeine phosphate hemihydrate or any of the ingredients listed at the end of the CMI.

 Talk to your doctor if you have any other medical conditions, take any other medicines, or are pregnant or plan to become pregnant or are breastfeeding.

 For more information, see Section 2.
-What should I know before I use ASPALGIN? in the full CMI.
+What should I know before I take ASPALGIN? in the full CMI.

 3. What if I am taking other medicines?